Chapter 5 : Just a Date

 “I’ll see you around?
 I’d really like to catch up some time,” I yelled after Justine, who had followed her twin.
 She looked over her shoulder and smiled feebly.
 I sighed.
 Justine did not deserve this from Sebastian.

 “Are you ready to go?”
-Olivia asked happily as if she hadn’t just hurt two of her fellow students.
+Olivia asked happily as if she hadn’t just been a total twat.

 “No,” I replied harshly.
 She was surprised, and I remembered that I wanted to stay on her good side.
 “I’m sorry.
 I just have to grab my coat.
 I’ll meet you at the entrance?”